Orieus/supergraph/README.md

 The software includes two applications that can be used to generate and manipulate graphs through an interactive menu:

 * `mainRDIgraphs.py`: Provides accces to the sofware functionality through an interative menu.
 It reads the links to the source data from a configuration file (`parameters.yaml`).
 You would need to edit this file to use other data.
-* `mainRDIlab.py`: This is a specific application for the SEAD project.
-It uses the software functionality to carry out experiments for analysing RDI corpus collections.
+* `mainRDIlab.py`: It uses the software functionality to carry out experiments for analysing RDI corpus collections.

 Write